 To protect the site, contractors carefully lifted individual air handling units through a well-protected opening into the Glenmont attic.
 These AHU’s serve reheat coils located throughout the home and are joined together and connected to equipment in the basement.

 “The challenges of working within the historic structure and the protection of the wide spectrum of historic fabric were critical to the successful completion of the project,” stated Charlie Magale, Facility Manager of the Edison National Historic Site.
-He continues, “The crew who worked on the installation did a very professional and safe job of ensuring the historic fabric was not negatively impacted during this milestone HVAC system installation.”
+“The crew who worked on the installation did a very professional and safe job of ensuring the historic fabric was not negatively impacted during this milestone HVAC system installation.”